 YouTube places the ads for you and takes a percentage of ad revenue, but there’s still enough money their that some YouTubers are able to make a full time salary from their channel.

-With subscriber numbers being the heart of a content creators’ business it’s important to be able to track your subscribers when it comes to how many you have, how many you gained recently and what the overall trends are of your account.
+With subscriber numbers being the heart of a content creators’ business it’s important to be able to track your subscribers.

 Can you see your subscribers on YouTube?